nicolegold/Portfolio_DataScience/README.md

 # Nicole Goldschmidt
 <sub>*Biomedical Engineering student | Data Science and Machine Learning Enthusiast*</sub>

-Developing skills in Artificial Intelligence (AI) to apply that knowledge in the health area.
+Developing skills in Artificial Intelligence (AI) to apply that in the health area.

 ---